MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1010.md

 # Project WIP to G/L (report)

-The *Project WIP to G/L* report shows the value of work in process (WIP) on the projects that you select compared to the amount that has been posted in the general ledger (G/L).
+The **Project WIP to G/L** report shows the value of work in process (WIP) on the projects that you select compared to the amount that is posted in the general ledger (G/L).

 ## Use cases